Socialsquare/Franklin/README.md

-Global Change Lab
+Franklin
 =================
-Global Change Lab is an activist training platform built by BIT BLUEPRINT and Socialsquare for actionAid.
+Franklin is an activist training platform built by BIT BLUEPRINT and Socialsquare for actionAid.

 The readme contains section explaining how to configure different parts of the